-403.15.2 Defective Mixture.
-Any mixture that becomes loose and broken, mixed with dirt or is in any way defective shall be removed and replaced with fresh, hot mixture, which shall be compacted to conform with the surrounding area.
-Any area showing an excess or deficiency of asphalt binder shall be removed and replaced.

-403.16.3 Non-Traffic Areas.
-Sec 403 mixtures used for surfacing medians and similar areas, shoulders adjacent to rigid or flexible pavement and shoulders adjacent to resurfaced pavement shall be compacted to the specified densities for the mixture.
+403.11.11.2 Non-Traffic Area Compaction.
+Mixtures used for non-integral shoulders, surfacing medians, and similar areas shall be compacted to the specified densities for the mixture.
 Once an established rolling pattern has been demonstrated to provide the required density for shoulders, at the engineer's discretion, the pattern may be used in lieu of density tests provided no changes in the material, typical location or temperatures are made.
 Regardless of the method, density will still be required and subject to testing as deemed necessary by the engineer.
-In lieu of roller and density requirements, temporary bypasses to be maintained at the expense of the contractor shall be thoroughly compacted.
-The rolling shall be performed at proper time intervals and shall be continued until there is no visible evidence of further consolidation.

-403.15.4 Density Measurement.
-Measurements for determining the in-place density of the mixture shall be taken no later than the day following placement.
-Measurements not obtained within the prescribed time limits shall be subject to the requirements of Sec 403.22.
-If a core is taken, material from underlying layers that remain adhered to the core shall be removed in a manner that does not harm the integrity of the specimen.
-If the contractor elects to place a lift of mixture greater than six times the nominal maximum aggregate size, cores shall be cut in half and the density of each half determined separately.

-403.16 6Joints.
+403.11.12 Transverse Joints.
 Transverse joints shall be formed by any method that will produce a dense, vertical section for use when laying is resumed.
 When a transverse vertical edge is to be left and opened to traffic, a temporary depth transition shall be built as approved by the engineer.
-The joint formed when the fresh mixture is placed shall be dense, well sealed, and the grade, line and surface texture of the succeeding surface shall conform to that of the joined surface.
-If directed by the engineer, the transverse joint shall be painted with a light coating of liquid asphalt.
+The joint formed when the fresh mixture is placed shall be dense, well sealed, and the grade, line and surface texture of the succeeding surface shall conform to that of the joined surface If directed by the engineer for properly sealing the transverse joint, a light coating of bituminous material shall be applied to the exposed edge before the joint is made.
 Hand manipulation of the mixture shall be minimized to avoid unsightly surface texture.

-403.616.1 Joint Composition.
+403.11.13 Longitudinal Joints.
+The longitudinal joint in any layer shall offset that in the layer immediately below by a minimum of 6 inches; except, the joints in the completed surfacing shall be at the lane lines of the traveled way or other required placement width outside the travel lane.
+The placement width shall be adjusted such that pavement marking shall not fall on a longitudinal joint.
 Longitudinal joints shall be formed by the use of an edging plate fixed on both sides of the finishing machine.
 Care shall be taken to obtain a well bonded and sealed longitudinal joint by placing the hot mixture in a manner ensuring maximum compaction at this point.
 If directed by the engineer for properly sealing the longitudinal joint, a light coating of bituminous material shall be applied to the exposed edge before the joint is made.
-The minimum density of all traveled way pavement within 6 inches of a longitudinal joint, including the pavement on the traveled way side of the shoulder joint, shall not be less than 2.0 percent below the specified density when unconfined.
-The density of the longitudinal joint when confined will be included in the evaluation of the remainder of the mat.
 Each side of the joint shall be flush and along true lines.